-"(iii) contain such other information as
+'(iii) contain such other information as the Secretary shall prescribe.

 "(B) The Secretary may refer to an advisory committee any petition submitted under subparagraph (A).
 The advisory committee shall report its recommendations to the Secretary with respect to a petition referred to it within 60 days after the date of the petition's referral.
-Within 60 days afterby order either deny the petition or approve
+Within 60 days afterwhichever occurs later, the Secretary shall by order either deny the petition or approve it. "(C) The Secretary may approve- for an exemption

-"(i) the date the petition was submitted to the Secretary under subparagraph (A); or the tobacco product will be in compliance with this chanter and
+"(i) the date the petition was submitted to the Secretary under subparagraph (A); or

-"(ii) the day after the petition was referred to an advisory committee, whichever occurs later, the Secretary shall
+"(ii) the day after the petition was referred to an advisory committee,

-"(C) The Secretary may approve- "(i) a petition for an exemption for a tobacco product from a requirement if the Secretary determines that compliance with such requirement is not required to assure that
+"(i) a petition for an exemption for a tobacco product from a requirement if the Secretary determines that compliance with such requirement is not required to assure that the tobacco product will be in compliance with this chapter; and

-'(ii) a petition for a variance for a tobacco product from a requirement if the Secretary determines that the methods to be used in and the facilities and controls to be used for, the manufacture, packing, and storage of the tobacco product in lieu of the methods, controls, and facilities prescribed by the requirement are sufficient to assure that the tobacco product will be in compliance with this chapter.
+"(ii) a petition for a variance for a tobacco product from a requirement if the Secretary determines that the methods to be used in, and the facilities and controls to be used for, the manufacture, packing, and storage of the tobacco product in lieu of the methods, controls, and facilities prescribed by the requirement are sufficient to assure that the tobacco product will be in compliance with this chapter.

-"(D) An order of the Secretary approving a petition for a variance shall prescribe such conditions respecting the methods used in, and the facilities and controls used for, the manufacture, packing, and storage of the tobacco product to be granted the variance under the petition as may be necessary to assure that the tobacco product will be in compliance with this chapter.
+(D) An order of the Secretary approving a petition for a variance shall prescribe such conditions respecting the methods used in, and the facilities and controls used for, the manufacture, packing, and storage of the tobacco product to be granted the variance under the petition as may be necessary to assure that the tobacco product will be in compliance with this chapter.